myyc/persoarabic_xkb_layout/README.md

 # persoarabic_xkb_layout
-An xkb QWERTY phonetic layout to input Arabic and Persian
+An xkb QWERTY phonetic layout to input Arabic and Persian that doesn't suck, unless you have been using an Arabic keyboard your whole life.

 # Installation
 Copy `persoarabic` to `/usr/share/X11/xkb/symbols/`, then edit